NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 This log can show you which operators (on what data type) can not run on GPU and the reason.
-If it shows a specific RAPIDS Accelerator parameter which can be turned on to enable that feature, you should firstly understand the risk and applicability of that parameter based on [configs doc](../configs.md) and then enable that parameter and try the tool again.
+If it shows a specific RAPIDS Accelerator parameter which can be turned on to enable that feature, you should first understand the risk and applicability of that parameter based on [configs doc](../configs.md) and then enable that parameter and try the tool again.

 Since its output is directly based on specific version of `rapids-4-spark` jar, the gap analysis is